OlivierSohn/hamazed/BACKLOG.md

+- rename ::sine to ::osc ? :: simple ?

 - Fix cracks that sometimes appear after setting a reverb (before the reverb no crack, after crack) . try to reproduce in Grid3D + memory checker (cannot use memory checker in haskell program)